Colorado law requires that all animal bites to humans or pets be reported. This includes any bite from a pet or wild animal.

 In addition to bites, people should report any close contact with bats.
 Bats may carry rabies and their bites are often too small to detect.

-- When reporting a bite, be prepared to give details about the date of the bite, the victim, and the biting animal (such as location, species, breed, and circumstance of bite).
-These details are very important in investigating risk of rabies transmission.
+Be prepared to give details about when the bite happened, the victim, and the biting animal (such as location, species, breed, and circumstance of bite)

 EPCPH is not an animal control agency and does not impound animals.
-However, EPCPH may work in conjunction with animal control agencies when needed.
-All other animal-related complaints or concerns for animal welfare must be reported to the appropriate animal control agency.
+All other animal-related complaints or concerns for animal welfare should be reported to the appropriate animal control agency.
+For concerns about: